Nice to meet you.

 What I dislike about Freshservice:

-• While the default reports were useful, I struggled to create highly customized reports with deep-dive metrics.
+• While the default reports were useful, I couldn't customize them with deep-dive metrics.
 A little more flexibility here would go a long way.

-• Setting up basic automation was easy, but once I wanted to fine-tune processes to fit unique business needs, I hit some frustrating limitations.
+• Setting up basic automation was easy, but I hit some limitations once I wanted to fine-tune processes to fit unique business needs.

 What G2 users dislike about Freshservice: